Here are all the winners from the 2024 Grammys – rolling list

 The Blackwood Brothers Quartet – ‘Tribute to the King’

-Blind Boys of Alabama – ‘Echoes of the South’
+Blind Boys of Alabama – ‘Echoes of the South’ – winner

 Becky Isaacs Bowman – ‘Songs That Pulled Me Through the Tough Times’